centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/blesta-ispapi-registrar.md

 I have transferred this domain to HEXONET recently.
 When I try to modify the owner contact, I receive the following error message:
 `[OWNERCONTACT (Missing required attribute; extended parameters for the registrant (organization) required)]`

 Answer: The issue is due to IRTP (Inter-Registrar Transfer Policy) effect on the domain's ownership change.
 All gTLDs including nTLDs are effected by IRTP.
 At the moment Blest does not support IRTP handling.
 Therefore we cannot support through our registrar module as well.
 But we provide a way for customers to trigger the validation process.
-Please read [here](https://github.com/hexonet/blesta-ispapi-registrar/wiki/Usage-Guide#domain-contact-verification--irtp)
+Please read [here]({{ 'docs/hexonet/blesta/#domain-contact-verification--irtp' | relative_url }}).

 Also, notice that the IRTP is effected on special TLDs like .FR, .RE ..